-Overall, 38% of patients in the audit had a plan for curative treatment, including 40% of patients with oesophageal cancer and 34% of patients with stomach cancer.
+Overall, 39% of patients in the audit had a plan for curative treatment, including 40% of patients with oesophageal cancer and 34% of patients with stomach cancer.

 Younger patients and those with less advanced disease (who are overall more fit for surgery) were more likely to have a plan for curative treatment.
-Among patients aged under 80 years whose tumour had not spread to other organs (stages 0 to 3), over half had a curative treatment plan.
-For patients aged under 70 years with less advanced cancer (stages 0 to 2), over 70% had a curative treatment plan.
+Among patients aged under 70 years with less advanced cancer (stages 0 to 2), over three-quarters had a curative treatment plan.

-Among patients who were not suitable for curative treatments, 48% had an initial plan for palliative chemotherapy or radiotherapy.
+Among patients who were not suitable for curative treatments, 56% had an initial plan for palliative chemotherapy or radiotherapy.

-Annual Report Page 30-33
+Annual Report Page 29-30